JDi-Coding/JDi-Coding/README.md

 # 👋 Hey there, I'm **@JDi-Coding**
-I am an IT specialist for application development
+-IT specialist for application development
 ##

 ---